 - southern fish trawl.

-Commercial and recreational fishing place pressures on fish numbers as well as the broader environment by:
+Commercial and recreational fishing, and aquaculture may place pressures on fish numbers as well as the broader environment by:

 - reducing the abundance of species and interfering with the natural food chain